igordejanovic/parglare/docs/disambiguation.md

 recognizer would match `3` while the float recognizer would match `3.4`.
 What should we use?

-parglare has implicit lexical disambiguation strategy that will:
+parglare has lexical disambiguation strategy that will use priorities first.
+If this fails (i.e. all terminals have the same priority) we continue with implicit disambiguation strategy as follows:

-1. Use priorities first.
-2. String recognizers are preferred over regexes (i.e. the most specific match).
+1. String recognizers are preferred over regexes (i.e. the most specific match).
-3. If priorities are the same and we have no string recognizers use longest-match strategy.
+2. If we still have multiple matches use longest-match strategy.
-4. If more recognizers still match use `prefer` rule if given.
+3. If more recognizers still match use `prefer` rule if given.
-5. If all else fails raise an exception.
+4. If all else fails raise an exception.
 In case of GLR, ambiguity will be handled by parser forking, i.e. you will end up with all solutions/trees.

 Thus, in terminal definition rules we can use priorities to favor some of the recognizers, or we can use `prefer` to favor recognizer if there are multiple